 Intelematics’ Senior Product Manager, John Cardoso, says that the new offering provides rich traffic flow data, delivered straight to customers’ inboxes.

-“We believe there’s a need in the market for accessible data that doesn’t require the use of proprietary standards or platforms.
+“We believe there’s a need in the market for accessible, high-resolution data that doesn’t cost a fortune, or take months to plan and prepare.
 So, for the first time, we are making traffic flow data available for purchase directly through the Intelematics website.
-It’s completely self-service and the best part about it, you don’t have to be a data-scientist to decipher the data.”
+It’s completely self-service and the best part about it, you don’t have to be a data-scientist to decipher the data.

 “What makes our offering so unique is that it’s incredibly easy to interpret.
-By doing the decoding for you, the data structure and the use of universal standards such as suburbs and street names, kilometres per hour, geographic coordinates and UCT (world’s time standard) time, can be viewed at the click of a link.
-We have also split the time series into a manageable size, allowing people without technical skills to be able to use the data in regular business applications such as Excel”.
+By doing the decoding for you, the data clearly shows traffic flow, speed, speed limits and delays by suburbs and street names, kilometres per hour, geographic coordinates and time of day, which can be viewed at the click of a button.
+We have also split the time series into a manageable size, allowing people without expert data knowledge to be able to use the data in regular business applications such as Microsoft Excel.

 “The data is available in 15-minute increments.
-However, if you need nine-minute, six-minute, or three-minute increments we have that too.
-In addition, each file purchased captures one years’ worth of traffic flow data – many companies only offer three months”.
+However, if customers need nine-minute, six-minute, or three-minute increments we have that too.
+In addition, each file purchased captures one years’ worth of traffic flow data – many companies only offer three months,” said Mr Cardoso.